-With more than 60 events there is something for everyone, with exhibitions, art, workshops, music, poetry, performance taking place at venues across Porthleven from Saturday 25 September to Sunday 3 October.
-It’s about community, about participation and, most importantly, about celebrating art in all its many and diverse forms
+The Porthleven Arts Community’s annual celebration of art in all its forms, from dance and drama to painting and film.
+It's taking place at venues across Porthleven from Saturday 24 September to Sunday 2 October.
+It’s about community, about participation and, most importantly, about celebrating art in all its many and diverse forms.

 Created and curated by Porthleven Arts Community, this year the Festival includes a Meet the Maker element, giving the public the chance to meet artists around Porthleven in their studio environments.

 Makers taking part include ceramicist Jake Boex, who’ll open the doors of his studio on The Gue to share his love of creating wheel-thrown ceramics inspired by a life lived in and around the sea.

 There’s also a chance to peek inside Porthleven’s famous Bickford Smith Institute, where local writer and Porthleven mermaid Suzie Inman will be offering Meet the Maker opportunities with different artists each day, beginning with a two-day installation by Maxine Greer who lives and works in Porthleven and has exhibited in numerous shows in the UK and internationally.
 Maxine was awarded the People’s Choice Award at Peterborough Museum for her ‘Flock’, an installation of over 200 paper sparrows, which she will showcase at the Porthleven event.